ybnd/shapeflow/docs/preparing design files.md

   4. Enable `Snap to page border` in the snap controls bar

   5. In the background layer, draw a rectangle over the page border (solid white fill, no stroke, no transparency)

-Here’s an example of a formatted design file: